wawelk/TRC_Optix_Pump_Demo/README.md

  - Addition of a local MQTT Broker

  - Addition of a MQTT Client that publishes Pump1, Pump2 and Pump3 topics to the local Optix MQTT broker

+Cloning the repository
+There are multiple ways to download this project, here is the recommended one

+Clone repository
+ - Click on the green CODE button in the top right corner
+ - Select HTTPS and copy the provided URL
+ - Open FT Optix IDE
+ - Click on Open and select the Remote tab
+ - Paste the URL from step 2
+ - Click Open button in bottom right corner to start cloning process